Acodei Data Processing Agreement

 8. Assistance to User

 8.1 Data Subject Requests.
-Taking into account the nature of the Processing, Acodei will provide reasonable assistance to User, by appropriate technical and organizational measures, for User to respond to requests from Data Subjects to exercise their rights under Data Protection Laws (e.g., access, rectification, erasure, restriction, portability, objection), to the extent such requests relate to User Personal Data stored within the Services.
+Taking into account the nature of the processing, Acodei will provide reasonable assistance to User, by appropriate technical and organizational measures, for User to respond to requests from Data Subjects to exercise their rights under Data Protection Laws (for example, access, rectification, erasure, restriction, portability, and objection), to the extent such requests relate to User Personal Data stored within the Services.

 8.2 Regulatory and DPIA Assistance.
 Acodei will provide User with reasonable cooperation and assistance, at User’s expense where applicable, with: